Min Kyung-hoon: 2007-2014: Solo activity and military life

-2014-present: Buzz re-union, Knowing Bros and Universal Cowards
+2014-present: Buzz re-union, Knowing Bros and Universe Cowards

 On April 8, 2014, Min returned as the singer of Buzz as the band announced their comeback.

 In December 2015, he joined JTBC's new variety show, Knowing Bros, as a cast member.
 Fellow cast members include comedians Kang Ho-dong and Lee Soo-geun and Super Junior member Kim Hee-chul.
-Min's unique personality, a persona that was fresh in Korean entertainment at the time, enabled him to see a resurgence of popularity.

 In fall 2016, Min and Kim Hee-chul released a duet titled "Sweet Dream".
 The two stars are known as "Universe Cowards" when they promote their music.
 The song proved successful, topping the South Korean Gaon Digital Chart, an achievement known as an "all-kill".
 In 2017, "Sweet Dream" won the Best Rock Song award at the MelOn Music Awards.

 Following the success of "Sweet Dream", in February 2018, Universe Cowards returned with "Falling Blossoms".
-It was composed by Lee Sang-joon and Cha Jil-won and features lyrics written by Min, and peaked at number 15 on Gaon Digital Chart.
+It was composed by Lee Sang-joon and Cha Gil-wan and features lyrics written by Min, and peaked at number 15 on Gaon Digital Chart.
 Billboard described it as "soft pop-rock tune that grows to a soaring, emotional cacophony" and complimented how their music video was one of the most inclusive music videos South Korea's seen in some time.

 Starting from November 2018, Min became a fixed cast member of the weekly variety show Problem Child in House after successful pilot episodes.